Understanding the Ranking Loss for Recommendation with Sparse User Feedback: Auxiliary Ranking Loss in CTR Prediction: A Gradient Vanishing Perspective

 The gradient of BCE loss for negative sample $x_j$'s logit $z^{(-)}_j$ can be derived as:

-This equation demonstrates that the gradient of the negative sample is proportional to its pCTR value, $\hat{p}_{j}$.
-The expected value of $\hat{p}_{j}$ produced by an unbiased CTR estimation model with BCE loss is close to the underlying global CTR, which latter represents the proportion of click samples (\textit{i.e.}, positive feedback) to the total samples.
-This is because the BCE loss function is \textit{scale calibrated}~\cite{yan2022scale} and its global minima is achieved at $\sigma(z)\rightarrow E[y|x]$ (\textit{i.e.}, globally unbiased)~\cite{bai2023regression}.
+This equation demonstrates that the gradients of negative samples are proportional to its pCTR value, $\hat{p}_{j}$.
+The expected value of $\hat{p}_{j}$ produced by an unbiased CTR estimation model with BCE loss is close to the underlying global CTR, which equals approximately to the proportion of click samples (\textit{i.e.}, positive feedback) to the total samples.
+This is because the BCE loss function is \textit{scale calibrated}~\cite{yan2022scale} and its global minima are achieved at $\sigma(z)\rightarrow \mathrm{E}[y|x]$.

-When the positive feedback is sparse, $\hat{p_j}$ becomes a small value.
-According to Eq.~\ref{eq: neg_grad}, the gradient of negative samples is proportional to such \textit{small value} of $\hat{p_j}$ and tends to be relatively small.
-The small gradient of negative samples can potentially result in slow or even stagnant optimization, leading to suboptimal performance.
-We refer to this as \textit{gradient vanishing} of negative samples under sparse positive feedback.
-We conclude with the following finding:
+When the positive feedback is sparse (\textit{e.g.}, the CTR in our real-world advertising platform is usually less than $2\%$), $\hat{p_j}$ becomes a small value.
+According to Eq.~\ref{eq: neg_grad}, the gradients of negative samples are proportional to such \textit{small value} of $\hat{p_j}$ and tend to be relatively small.
+We refer to this as \textit{gradient vanishing of negative samples} under sparse positive feedback.
+We conclude this finding as: